Here are six situations that should be of special concern when expiration day draws nigh.

 5) Option Greeks – Delta and Gamma

-The greeks are used to measure risk.
+The Options Greeks are used to measure risk.
 Once measured, it is up to the trader to decide whether risk is acceptable or must be reduced.
 It's important to understand the greeks of your position and how they change when the underlying moves.
 It's not necessary to spend hours studying the data.
 Use the greeks to get a look at the big picture and decide whether your position is ok as is, should be adjusted, or closed.

 As has already been mentioned, delta and gamma change more rapidly near expiration (if the option is anywhere near the money).
 Stay alert to these changes.

 When news is released, the underlying stock often undergoes a substantial change in price.
 If you have a position, or are considering opening a new position, be certain that you know whether news is pending.
 Such news is most often a quarterly earnings report.

 If you are a risk avoider, don't hold short options with negative gamma in the face of earnings releases.